Paul Douglas (Illinois politician): U.S. Senator

 As a believer in Georgist economics, Douglas regretting not being able to do more to advance land value tax while in the Senate.
 Douglas told Mason Gaffney that he even regretted leaving local politics, where he saw more opportunity to implement Georgist ideas.
 In his memoirs, Douglas perhaps jokingly asked Saint Paul to forgive him for his silence in the Senate on what he considered to be the important land values problem.

-Unlike some other liberals, Douglas was an opponent of a national health insurance program, claiming the Wagner-Murray-Dingell bill supported by President Harry Truman went too far.
+Unlike some other liberals, Douglas was an opponent of a national health insurance program, claiming the Wagner-Murray-Dingell bill supported by President Harry Truman went too far, and preferred a system designed to protect patients from catastrophic illnesses.
+Douglas was one of the few Democrats to back a 5% spending cut proposed by Republicans, and while opposed to the Taft-Hartley Act, he rejected Truman's substitute proposal, believing it was perverse liberalism to support organized labor even when it was wrong.
+Douglas admired Republican senators Charles W. Tobey and Robert A. Taft, describing the latter as a "man of honesty and intellect".

 Douglas was an ardent supporter of the disproven cancer drug Krebiozen, and in the early 1960s sponsored senate hearings in support of the discredited treatment.

 Defeat and retirement

 During the 1966 election, Douglas, then 74, ran for a fourth term in office against Republican Charles H. Percy, a wealthy businessman and former student of his.
 A confluence of events, including Douglas's age and sympathy for Percy over the then-recent and presently still unsolved murder of his daughter, Valerie, caused Douglas to lose the election in an upset.

 After losing his seat in the Senate, Douglas taught at the New School, chaired a commission on housing, and wrote books, including an autobiography, In the Fullness of Time.

 In the early 1970s, he had a stroke and withdrew from public life.
 On September 24, 1976, he died at his home.
 He was cremated and his ashes were scattered in Jackson Park near the University of Chicago.